-In order to fund acquisitions and to accommodate cash needs that may result from timing differences between our receipts of rents and our need or desire to pay operating expenses and distributions to our shareholders, we maintain a revolving bank credit facility with a group of institutional lenders.
-In November 2006, we amended our existing revolving bank credit facility to extend its maturity from November 2009 to December 2010, with an extension option to December 2011 upon payment of an extension fee.
-In certain circumstances, the amount of unsecured borrowings available under this facility may be increased to \$1.1 billion.
-Borrowings under our revolving bank credit facility are unsecured.
+In order to fund acquisitions and to accommodate cash needs that may result from timing differences between our receipts of rents and our need or desire to pay operating expenses and distributions to our shareholders, we maintain a revolving credit facility with a group of institutional lenders.
+In November 2006, we amended our existing revolving credit facility to extend its maturity from November 2009 to December 2010, with an extension option to December 2011 upon payment of an extension fee.
+The revolving credit facility permits us to borrow up to \$550.0 million, and includes a feature which may permit us to increase the maximum borrowing to \$1.1 billion, in certain circumstances.
+Borrowings under our revolving credit facility are unsecured.
 We may borrow, repay and reborrow funds until maturity.
 No principal repayment is due until maturity.
-We pay interest on borrowings under the revolving bank credit facility at LIBOR plus a premium.
-At December 31, 2006, the annual interest rate payable on our revolving bank credit facility was 6.15%.
+We pay interest on borrowings under the revolving credit facility at LIBOR plus a premium.
+At December 31, 2007, the annual interest rate payable on our revolving credit facility was 5.4%.
+As of December 31, 2007 and February 28, 2008, we had no amounts outstanding under this credit facility.